Tether Gold Tokens (XAUT0) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Tether Gold Tokens Historical Price

-According to the latest data gathered on Tether Gold Tokens live price page, the current price of Tether Gold Tokens is 3,320.72USD.
-The circulating supply of Tether Gold Tokens(XAUT0) is 799.89 XAUT0 , giving it a market capitalization of $2.66M.
+According to the latest data gathered on Tether Gold Tokens live price page, the current price of Tether Gold Tokens is 3,320.17USD.
+The circulating supply of Tether Gold Tokens(XAUT0) is 817.05 XAUT0 , giving it a market capitalization of $2.71M.

 - 30 Days0.00%$ --$ 3,437.9140$ 3,314.8043